 Modern Gardens and Landscapes

-In partnership with The Gardens Trust, we will soon be starting a strategic project looking at post-war designed landscapes to identify strong candidates for registration.
+In partnership with The Gardens Trust, we have started a strategic project looking at post-war designed landscapes to identify candidates for registration.

 As part of this work we have gathered together some already registered post-war designed landscapes in order to highlight this area of work more clearly.